vdbergh/vtjson/docs/source/tutorial.rst

   Traceback (most recent call last):
       ...
       raise ValidationError(message)
-  vtjson.vtjson.ValidationError: book['year'] (value:'1936') is not of type 'int'
+  vtjson.vtjson.ValidationError: bad_book is not of type 'book_schema': bad_book['year'] (value:'1936') is not of type 'int'

 :py:func:`vtjson.safe_cast` functions exactly like `cast` except that it also verifies at run time that the given object matches the given schema.